saikiranreddygangidi/demo_connectcompany/README.md

-# demo_connectcompany
+# connectcompany

-This is demo repo for creating the application
+This is  repo for creating the application of connect company